8 Signs You’re Not Getting the Lowest Credit Card Processing Fees

 2. You’re Using Your Local Bank

 A lot of small businesses rely on their local bank to process credit card transactions.
 Many business owners make the mistake of thinking the big banks must offer the lowest fees based on their size; this is never the case.
 Most banks use 3rd party providers that mark up the cost for the bank.
 Also big banks have big overhead.
 They pay this overhead by charging higher fees…to you.
 When you’re first starting out, it’s convenient.
-With more than 183 million Americans having at least one credit card, you need a way to get setup, and process those payments fast.
+With more than 183 million Americans having at least one credit card, you need a way to process those payments fast.

 But it’s also costly.